RobertPelzer/RoMa_Synthesizer_One/README.md

 # RoMaSynthesizer
-The :metal: RoMaSythesizer :metal: is a polyphone software synthesizer written in C++, which generates sound in a combination of additive and subtractive synthesis.
+The RoMaSythesizer is a polyphone software synthesizer written in C++, which generates sound in a combination of additive and subtractive synthesis.
 The software is part of a project at [TU Berlin](http://www.ak.tu-berlin.de) in the seminar [Klangsynthese](https://gitlab.tubit.tu-berlin.de/henrikvoncoler/Klangsynthese_PI).